 Assistant Professor of Comparative Literature

-I am a comparatist in a broad sense, interested in common antagonistic structures that define diverse cultural entities and paradigms; how particular instances manifest common denominators or, put inversely, attempt to resolve the same antagonisms differently.
+I am a comparatist in a broad sense, interested in fundamental antagonistic structures that define diverse cultural institutions and paradigms; how particular instances manifest the same trouble or, put inversely, attempt to address it differently.
 My research and teaching to date have pursued three concurrent trajectories, in modern and contemporary Japanese literature, psychoanalysis, and contemporary popular culture with a focus on cinema.
 These interests often intersect at such key problematics as (post)colonial modernity, gender and sexuality, and global technological postmodernity.
-I am currently writing a book on the cinematic representation of the “post-Oedipal” subject, approaching it as a transcultural phenomenon which yet manifests with varying local inflections, from Japanese to Korean to Sinophone cinemas and beyond.
+I am currently writing a book on the cinematic representation of the “post-Oedipal” subject, approaching it as a transcultural (i.e., properly anthropological) phenomenon through and beyond local rhetorics and cross-cultural citations, from East Asia to Hollywood to Europe.
 Before coming to UIC, I was an Assistant Professor/Faculty Fellow at New York University and a Fulbright-Hays Fellow at Gakushuin University, Tokyo.